 Waymo LLC, the autonomous-driving startup launched by Google’s determined organization and now serving passengers inside the Phoenix location, has already run up against almost the precise scenario concerned Leonard.
 In January, a sensor-laden Chrysler Pacifica minivan in Waymo’s automatic experience-hailing fleet rolled as much as a darkened stoplight in Tempe, Arizona.
 The strength had gone out, and a police officer stood within the roadway directing traffic.
 In dashcam pictures alongside a rendering of the laptop vision furnished by using Waymo, the minivan stops at the intersection, waits for the passing traffic and a left-turning car coming the alternative way, then proceeds when waved through by way of the officer.

-Waymo is taking a territorial technique to self-reliant cars, focusing on growing fleets that would function taxis in confined regions and preventing quick of full, pass-anywhere autonomy, a now not-yet-reached threshold known inside the industry as Level five.
-Working in a confined space permits both building exact maps and less difficult coordination with government and law enforcement.
-Rather than looking to release across exceptional jurisdictions, Waymo picked Chandler, a Phoenix suburb with extensive avenues, sunny weather, and welcoming nation and nearby governments, for its first dwelling laboratory.
+Rather than looking to release across exceptional jurisdictions, Waymo picked Chandler, a Phoenix suburb with extensive avenues, sunny weather, and a welcoming nation and nearby governments, for its first dwelling laboratory.
 Many of its competitors are taking a comparable technique specializing in fleets that might stay within defined barriers.
-Ford Motor Co.
-It is trying out in Miami and Washington, D.C.; General Motors Co.’s Cruise, Zoox Inc., And Toyota Motor Corp.
-Are some of the dozens of businesses that have self-sustaining motors checking out on roads in California.
+Ford Motor Co. is trying out in Miami and Washington, D.C.; General Motors Co.’s Cruise, Zoox Inc., And Toyota Motor Corp.
+Are some of the dozens of businesses with self-sustaining motors checking out on roads in California.

 In the summer of 2017, about a year and a half earlier than the debut of its initial journey-hailing provider in Chandler, Waymo invited nearby police, firefighters, and ambulance employees to a day of testing in which vans and patrol vehicles—sirens blaring and lighting flashing—approached the driverless minivans from all angles on a closed route.
 “We’ve had several interactions with their personnel on the studies and improvement of their generation,” says Chandler spokesman Matt Burdick.

 Last year, Waymo became the first AV maker to post a regulation enforcement interplay protocol.
-If considered one of its self-using automobiles detects police behind it with lighting flashing, the report says, it’s “designed to drag over and prevent while it reveals a safe area to achieve this.”
+If considered one of its self-using automobiles detects police behind it with lighting flashing, the report says it’s “designed to drag over and prevent while it reveals a safe area to achieve this.”

 Jeff West, a battalion leader with the Chandler Fire Department, says the Waymo cars he’s visible on the street were faster to transport out of the manner than many human-driven cars.
 “Once it recognizes us, it pulls over,” he says, “as opposed to someone maybe being attentive to a radio, or they were given their air conditioner on.”